 St.Helens R.F.C. is a caring club which takes seriously its responsibilities in regard to Part 3 of the Disability Discrimination Act and Equality Act 2010.

-This policy sets out how disabled supporters attending home matches will be accommodated at The Totally Wicked Stadium, McManus Drive, St.Helens WA9 3AL for the 2012 and 2013 seasons and how the Club will underpin its commitment to disabled supporters.
+This policy sets out how disabled supporters attending home matches will be accommodated at The Totally Wicked Stadium, McManus Drive, St.Helens WA9 3AL and how the Club will underpin its commitment to disabled supporters.

 Discrimination against disabled people, whether spectators or customers will not be tolerated.
 The Club have endeavoured to provide excellent facilities for disabled people but recognise that from time to time reasonable adjustments will need to be made to provide full compliance with the DDA.

 - The impairment must have a ‘substantial adverse effect’ and means more than minor or trivial.

 - The Effect must be ‘long term’ it must have lasted or be expected to last at least 12 months, or likely to last for the rest of the person’s life.

 - The impairment must adversely affect ‘normal day to day activities’

 A disabled person is defined as “any person who, because of their disability or impairment, is unable to use ordinary stand seating without contravening Health and Safety Regulations, guidelines or policy”.